 Mayoral Invitations

-The Lord Mayor of Oxford is very keen to visit all aspects of the community during her term of office.
+The Lord Mayor of Oxford is very keen to visit all aspects of the community during their term of office.
 If you have an event you would like the Lord Mayor to attend, please contact the Civic Office Holders' Executive Assistant or use the form below.

 Send an invitation to the Lord Mayor

-Unfortunately, due to demand, it is not possible for the Lord Mayor to attend every event to which she is invited.
+Unfortunately, due to demand, it is not possible for the Lord Mayor to attend every event to which he/she is invited.
 In these circumstances, it is generally possible for the Deputy Lord Mayor or the Sheriff of Oxford to attend instead.

 Please note we require a minimum of four weeks notice of your event.
 Invitations received at short notice may not be considered.
 Thank you for your cooperation.